return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-As for CRTCs, a KMS driver must create, initialize and register at least one struct ``drm_encoder`` instance.
+As for CRTCs, a KMS driver must create, initialize and register at least one struct :c:type:`struct drm_encoder` instance.
 The instance is allocated and zeroed by the driver, possibly as part of a larger structure.

-Drivers must initialize the struct ``drm_encoder`` ``possible_crtcs`` and ``possible_clones`` fields before registering the encoder.
+Drivers must initialize the struct :c:type:`struct drm_encoder` ``possible_crtcs`` and ``possible_clones`` fields before registering the encoder.
 Both fields are bitmasks of respectively the CRTCs that the encoder can be connected to, and sibling encoders candidate for cloning.

-After being initialized, the encoder must be registered with a call to ``drm_encoder_init``.
+After being initialized, the encoder must be registered with a call to :c:func:`drm_encoder_init()`.
 The function takes a pointer to the encoder functions and an encoder type.
 Supported types are

 -  DRM_MODE_ENCODER_DAC for VGA and analog on DVI-I/DVI-A
 -  DRM_MODE_ENCODER_TMDS for DVI, HDMI and (embedded) DisplayPort